-Toolbox’s Brand Engineering process addresses a very specific challenge.
-When we meet with engineers, technologists and scientists at second-stage innovative technology companies, we sometimes encounter pervasive perceptions: Engineers hate branding, technologists don’t need marketing, scientists don’t care to think about sales.
-There’s a well-worn rut between the science of science and the art of selling it.
+Brand Engineering addresses a very specific challenge.
+When we meet with engineers, technologists and scientists at innovative technology companies, we sometimes encounter pervasive perceptions: Engineers hate branding, technologists don’t need marketing, scientists don’t care to think about sales.

-Brand Engineering blends art, science and intuition — converting tech talk into brand love and connecting tech companies with their customers.
+The three step Brand Engineering process blends art, science and intuition — converting tech talk into brand love and building meaningful connections with your customers.

 Here’s what is accomplished in the Brand Assessment phase.